use-pico/pico/packages/cls/README.md

 - Reference tokens **directly** from rules and slots
 - Keep **everything in one place** with **full types**, so as soon as you define a token, it’s **available (and validated) everywhere** across inheritance

+> In human words: **I wanted to see tokens where I use them** — not in a CSS file far away.

 ### Project maturity

 This project went through **a lot of cycles**.
 I shipped early iterations into **real production apps**, fixed rough edges that only show up at scale, and folded in **feature requests** from teams that lived with it day to day.
 That’s how tokens became first‑class, how **override semantics** were nailed down, how **multi‑level inheritance** stayed type‑safe, and why `create(user, internal)` exists.